taliaalouise/apprentice-handbook/book/year-one/data-structures-and-algorithms/05-data-structures.md

 **Undirected Edge** - An edge representing a two-way relationship, e.g. if two people are friends on facebook.

-**Cycle** - This is where you can travel from a node back to itself without going along any edge more than once, e.g. travelling from London to York to Lancaster to Birmingham to London again.
+**Cycle** - This is where you can travel from a node back to itself without going along any edge more than once, e.g. traveling from London to York to Lancaster to Birmingham to London again.

 ## Trees

-Non-linear, hierarchical data structure.
-Like a family tree or organisational diagram.
+Trees are a non-linear, *hierarchical* data structure.
+They have a similar appearance to a family tree or organizational diagram.

 Trees begin at a single root node, which has child nodes -> child nodes are roots of their own subtrees.
 Example: the computer’s directory system is a tree.
 Additionally, trees are non-cyclical - they cannot contain any cycles (see graph definition above).

+**Advantages of Trees**

+Trees are so useful and frequently used, because they have some very serious advantages:
+* Trees reflect structural relationships in the data
+* Trees are used to represent hierarchies
+* Trees provide an efficient insertion and searching
+* Trees are very flexible data, allowing to move subtrees around with minimum effort

+Common terminology:

 **Internal node** - child with at least one child